zachary-silver/tic-tac-toe/README.md

 ![](tic-tac-toe.gif)

 ## Installation
+(Must be running Linux)

+From inside the cloned Tic-Tac-Toe directory...

 Run the `make` command and then run `make clean` to get rid of object files.

 Finally, run the program by entering `./tictactoe`